Nynuphar/IDEAL-doc/docs/source/index.rst

 Import study patients - bulk import from a CSV file
 ***************************************************************************************************

-This section explains how to define the details of a study and how to bulk import patients to a new study.
+This section explains how to bulk import patients to a new study.
+Before the bulk import, it is important to properly define the data format of a study, so IDEAL "understands" what is being imported.

-This would be the situation for an ongoing study, which has been maintained as an Excel list for example, and it is now onboarded on IDEAL.
+The bulk import would be the strategy to onboard an ongoing study to IDEAL, whose patient list has been maintained on Excel (for example).

 .. toctree::
    :maxdepth: 1